Fudanyrd/BPNet/LOG.md

 >\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-

 ## On What Tools to Use

-In this part I will tell one stories of my own.
-Hopefully you'll like it\(If you're also a CS student, you are likely to be familiar with it, though\).

 One day I was working on a middle-scale program but it couldn't run upon \"completion\".
 Of course the next thing I had to do was to read through all the
 `for` loop in case I left out something.
 At the beginning I was doing carefully but soon I lost patience because of those poorly-organized\[0\] code blocks.
 Thank God!
 I eventually *located* a imagined bug.
 As usual I annotated this code block and rewrited it.
 I thought God was playing a joke on me because again it failed on OJ.
 Worse still, I deleted all the annotation when submitting my work to OJ\(which means that I lost my previos version forever\)!!
 I didn't solve the problem at last.
 I never deleted any lines of annotation since then.